Linux-RISC/IRIX-diskless-workstation/README.md

 <ul>
   <li>1.
 IRIX/Linux administration and network administration skills.</li>
   <li>2.
 A sgi computer with a functional IRIX installation on the <b>primary</b> hard disk.
 I will use an Octane2.</li>
   <li>3.
 A <b>secondary</b> hard disk with a functional IRIX installation.
-This disk will work as "rescue disk" and must have enough free space to tar the entire primary hard disk.</li>
+This disk will work as "rescue disk" and must have enough free space to save the entire primary hard disk.</li>
   <li>4.
 Raspberry Pi+Reanimator providing <b>bootp and NFS server</b> services, NFS will serve the IRIX files.
 Reanimator on VirtualBox should work too.
 I will use a Raspberry Pi.</li>
   <li>5.
 An optional but recommended NAS to improve performance.</li>
 </ul>